josephsl/wintenApps/readme.md

 * In Windows 10, when an emoji group (including kaomoji and symbols group) is selected, NVDA will no longer move navigator object to certain emojis.
 * In Windows 11, it is again possible to use the arrow keys to review emojis when emoji panel opens.
 This is now part of NVDA 2022.1.
 * In Windows 11 clipboard history, browse mode will be turned off by default, designed to let NVDA announce clipboard history entry menu items.
-* In Insider Preview build 25115, NVDA will announce suggested actions when compatible data such as phone numbers is copied to the clipboard.
+* In Insider Preview build 25115 and later (backported to Windows 11 beta build 22622), NVDA will announce suggested actions when compatible data such as phone numbers is copied to the clipboard.

 ## Notepad